kirkjerk/ezslots/README.md

  - reelCount - how many reels/windows to display (default:3)
  - symbols - an array containing html strings (or an array of arrays if you want different symbol sets for each reel) (default:['A','B','C']
  - winningSet - an optional array specifying the offset of a "winning" spin.
 (For example, if the first entry in the symbols array was the "winner", this should be [0,0,0]) (default: none.
 If you want to call .win() this should be explicitly set)
+ - startingSet - an optional array specifying the offset when the slots first appear. (default:none, so just random entries)
  - width - width of each slot window in pixels (default: 100)
  - height - height of each slot window in pixels (default: 100)